Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: LHAASO OBSERVATIONS

-MAXI~J1820+070 and Cygnus~X-1 are associated with point-like sources, LHAASO~J1821+0726 (RA$=275.20^\circ\pm 0.06$, DEC$=7.43^\circ\pm 0.06^\circ$) and LHAASO~J1957+3517 (RA$=299.48^\circ\pm 0.14^\circ$, DEC$=35.37^\circ\pm 0.06^\circ$), respectively.
+{\it MAXI~J1820+070 and Cygnus~X-1.} Two point-like sources, LHAASO~J1821+0723 (RA$=275.22^\circ\pm 0.05^\circ$, DEC$=7.39^\circ\pm 0.06^\circ$) and LHAASO~J1957+3517 (RA$=299.47^\circ\pm 0.13^\circ$, DEC$=35.37^\circ\pm 0.06^\circ$), are discovered in spatial association to MAXI~J1820+070 and Cygnus~X-1, respectively.
 MAXI~J1820+070 was discovered in 2018 during its X-ray outburst\cite{Tucker18}.
 A pair of bipolar relativistic radio ejecta was launched from the central black hole during the outburst\cite{Bright20}.
-Although the LHAASO source is detected at $0.27^\circ$ northeast of the BH, it is in alignment with the propagation direction of the receding ejecta.
-There is also an offset of $0.19^\circ$ between Cygnus~X-1 and the associated LHAASO source.
-The offset follows the same direction of the radio-emitting bow-like structure (shown as the cyan arc in Figure~\ref{fig:tsmap2}d) that appears to be inflated by the jet launched from the central BH\cite{2005Natur.Cygnus.X1}.
-Extension of these two LHAASO sources are not evident, and in turn we obtain upper limits of $0.28^\circ$ and $0.22^\circ$ for the sizes of J1821+0726 and J1957+3517 respectively.
+Although the LHAASO source is detected at $0.27^\circ$ northeast of the BH { (corresponding to a $3.5\sigma$ offset)}, it is in alignment with the propagation direction of the receding ejecta.
+There is also a { moderate offset of $0.19^\circ$ (corresponding to $1.6\sigma$)} between Cygnus~X-1 and the associated LHAASO source .
+The offset follows the same direction as the radio-emitting bow-like structure (shown as the cyan arc in Fig.~\ref{fig:tsmap2}d) that appears to be inflated by the jet launched from the central BH\cite{2005Natur.Cygnus.X1}.
+Extension of these two LHAASO sources are not evident, and in turn we obtain upper limits of $0.28^\circ$ and $0.22^\circ$ for the sizes of J1821+0723 and J1957+3517 respectively.
 While we do not expect variability of emission from extended sources, the flux of a point-like source may in principle vary with time.
 We therefore check their temporal behaviours, but find no evidence of variability.
-Future continuous observation of LHAASO is crucial for {further clarification of the morphological, spectral and temporal properties of these two sources}.
+Future continuous observation of LHAASO is crucial for further clarification of the morphological, spectral and temporal properties of these two sources.